TheBuckeyeMan/fleet_os/About.md

 2. In wifi settings, you should see the network <Network Name here> Appear
 3. Click on the <Network Name Here> and enter the password of <Passwrod>
 4. A pop up screen should appear requesting you pass in your wifi credentials, as well as other business related information.
 Enter the required informationa and press submit

+## Troubleshooting
+  - If Device LED continues to blink after you submit your wifi credentials on the captive portal
+    - Wifi credentials were not accepted by the pi and were entered incorrectly.
+Navigate to wifi settings and forget the network <Network name here>.
+Reconnect to the network and reenter the required information
    - If a pop up window does not populate, try the following
+     - 1. Reboot the device b y pressing and holding the reset button for 2 seconds.
+After 60 seconds or less the device will reboot and you should see the flahsing led to indicate pairing mode
-     - 1. Forget the network <Network name here> the wifi settings on your phone and reboot and try again.
+     - 2. Forget the network <Network name here> the wifi settings on your phone and reboot and try again.
 The portal should be displayed
-     - 2. If that does not work, connect to the network <Enter Network Name Here>.
+     - 3. If that does not work, connect to the network <Enter Network Name Here>.
 Once connected, open any web browser(Safari, google, chrome, etc) and type in http://setup.
 This should display the form and you will beable to submit credentials there
-     - 3. If that does not work, connect to the network <Enter NEtwork Name Here>.
+     - 4. If that does not work, connect to the network <Enter NEtwork Name Here>.
 Once connected, open any web browser(Safari, google, chrome, etc) and type in http://10.42.0.1 The work should then be displayed there.
 Please fill out and submit
-     - 4. If that does not work, Contact our service desk at <Gmail for service desk here>.
+     - 5. If that does not work, Contact our service desk at <Gmail for service desk here>.
-Troubleshooting.
  - If when you open the captive portal and it says "Method Not Aloud"
     - Exit the captive portal and select "Continue without internet" open any web browser(Safari, google, chrome, etc) and type in http://setup Then, enter all related information there